-From the early 1960s, when IBM opened its 420,000-squarefoot headquarters campus in Armonk, until the late 1990s, North Castle experienced strong growth in office development, reflecting its accessibility to Westchester County Airport, I-684 and Routes 22 and 120.
-Along with IBM's headquarters, the Westchester Business Park, Labriola Court and MBIA campus all contributed to the Town's reputation as a prime area for highquality office space.
-These properties were all designed as selfsufficient campuses with expansive open space and parking areas, along with accessory uses on-site to serve office workers including food service, fitness and day-care services.
+From the early 1960s, when IBM opened its 420,000-square-foot headquarters campus in Armonk, until the late 1990s, North Castle experienced strong growth in office development, reflecting its accessibility to Westchester County Airport, I-684 and Routes 22 and 120.
+Along with IBM's headquarters, the Westchester business park, Labriola Court and MBIA campus all contributed to the Town's reputation as a prime area for high-quality office space.
+These properties were all designed as self-sufficient campuses with expansive open space and parking areas, along with accessory uses on-site to serve office workers including food service, fitness and day-care services.
 Office campuses have increased in land area over the past 20 years, from roughly 300 acres in 1996 to 530 acres in 2016, all located within Armonk.
-Two major office campuses were constructed in the late 1990s: IBM's replacement for its 1963 headquarters and MBIA's campus.
-Other major offices uses include campuses close to Westchester County Airport, along the Route 120/King Street corridor, such as Swiss Re Life and Health America and the Citi Group Armonk conference center.
+Two major office campuses were constructed in the late 1990s: IBM's replacement for its 1964 headquarters and MBIA's campus.
+Other major office uses include campuses close to Westchester County Airport, along the Route 120/King Street corridor, such as Swiss Re Life and Health America and the Citi Group Armonk conference center.